stargazer/django-no-user-auth/README.md

 ## Conclusions

-As you can see the querying logic is based on the concept of `Hospital` and we've accomplished this with quite a few benefits:
+As you can see the view's querying logic is based on the concept of `Hospital` and we've accomplished this with quite a few benefits:
 - Without littering the database with dummy users.
 - Without changing our data model to accommodate new types of users (hospital